FenPhoenix/AngelLoader/README.md

 - The UI does not get any faster, unfortunately, and that's probably the place you would most notice a performance difference if there was one.
 - While the performance increases appear large in the profiler, they're not that noticeable in actual use, at least not to me.

-If the cold startup time were solved (either directly or through finishing of WinForms AOT support (assuming that would fix it)), I would just tweak SpanExtensions.Net myself and switch AngelLoader to modern .NET.
+If the cold startup time were solved (either directly or through finishing of WinForms AOT support (assuming that would fix it)), I would just switch AngelLoader to modern .NET.
 As it stands, though, I don't find the moderate general perf increase to be an acceptable trade for the infuriating, decades-regressed cold startup performance.
 Seriously I'm pretty sure my 386 started apps faster. 🤷‍♂️

 <hr/>